Rorima/html_css/notes.md

 * Nested Lists

 ##### Unordered list
 This is useful if you want to create a list and the order doesn't really matter.
-A grocery shopping list is a good examle.
+A grocery shopping list is a good example.
 The unordered list uses the tags `<ul></ul>`.
 In order to list your items inside this list, you'll have to use the list item tag `<li></li>` for each item.

 Code example: